Skip to Main Content

 As Amnesty International notes, "Red Dress Day serves as a painful reminder of the ongoing genocidal crisis of missing and murdered Indigenous women, girls and 2SLGBTQQIA+ people and invites solidarity and action."

-The symbol of the red dress is attributed to Metis artist, Jaime Black, and her REDress Project which began in 2010.
-The purpose of Black's project was to draw attention to missing and murdered Indigenous women in Canada, and the red dress was meant to "to honour and symbolize the lost lives of Indigenous women at the hands of violence."
+The symbol of the red dress is attributed to Metis artist, Jaime Black-Morsette, and their REDress Project which began in 2010.
+The purpose of Black-Morsetts's project was to draw attention to missing and murdered Indigenous women in Canada, and the red dress was meant to "to honour and symbolize the lost lives of Indigenous women at the hands of violence."
 (Wikipedia)